bigcommerce/dev-docs/docs/api-docs/analytics/bodl-overview.md

 ### Start checkout
-This snippet is very similar to the Order Complete snippet above in the formatting, grabbing information about all items in the cart, and separating them into physical items, digital items, and gift certificates.
+The following snippet is very similar to the preceding Order Complete snippet.
+It uses the unauthenticated Storefront API to request information from the [Get a checkout](/api-reference/storefront/checkouts/checkout/checkoutsbycheckoutidget) endpoint about the line items in a checkout and concatenate them into a single array of physical items, digital items, and gift certificates.

 ```handlebars title="Sample Script Code Start: Start Checkout Event" lineNumbers
 <script>